UDIT2707/UDIT2707/README.md

 - 👋 Hi, I’m @UDIT_SENGAR
 - 👀 I’m interested in exploring new ideas
-- 🌱 I’m currently learning coding
+- 🌱 DSA is love
-- 💞️ I have learned digital marketing also i'm a crypto trader
+- 💞️ Machine learning enthusiast
 - 📫 How to reach me uditcs3836@gmail.com

 <!---